7 Unpleasant Side Effects Of Undercharging For Your ServicesMar 28, 2022

 Undercharging for your services will lead to more than just a measly bank balance...

-In this episode I'm sharing with you the truth about what happens to you, your clients and your business when you consistently undercharge for what you do.
+In this week's episode of the Heads Together podcast, I share with you the truth about what happens to you, your clients, and your business when you consistently undercharge for what you do.

 The second side effect of undercharging Is that you adversely affect the perception of the value of what you offer.
 You do a complete and utter disservice to your skills, all those years of experience, you completely annihilate them.
 Because if you undercharge, the perception will be that what you're offering is of low value.
 And that is going to put off your ideal clients.
 Because like I just said, they're not paying for the offer, or the service or the product, they're paying to solve the problem they have.
 So if they feel like your price is low, they will make an assumption that it's not going to solve their problem, that it's not going to meet their needs.

 If you consistently undercharge you are actually cheating your future clients out of working with you.
 Because this is very simple, you will have an unsustainable business model.
-You will not be around for the long haul, if you keep consistently under charging for what you do.
+You will not be around for the long haul if you keep consistently undercharging for what you do.
 And there are future clients out there who need what you do.
 They need you to be around for them in years to come.
-So you must make sure that you're charging at a level which makes your business model sustainable for the long haul.
+So you must make sure that you're charging at a level that makes your business model sustainable for the long haul.

 Listen to this week's episode HERE

-Apply for a free 60 minute private 1:1 Breakthrough Session here: https://www.gillmoakes.com/apply
+Book a free 60 minute private 1:1 Breakthrough Session here: https://www.gillmoakes.com/book

 Subscribe to the Heads Together podcast: